-Swinton Park Castle is a luxury castle hotel in the Yorkshire Dales, and a Grade II listed building with a history going back over 300 years.
+Swinton Park Castle is a luxury castle hotel in the Yorkshire Dales, England, and a Grade II listed building with a history going back over 300 years.
 It is a fabulous building full of historical intrigue and ambience, and the huge estate is extremely picturesque with a mixture of gardens, parkland, woodland and no less than five lakes.
 The service and facilities here are impeccable too and it is seen by many as Yorkshire’s loveliest country hotel.

 Their 32 rooms are all spacious, super comfortable and inviting, and they pack in lots of early 20th century stately home charm.
 The choices range from double or twin rooms to large suites with adjoining seating areas.
 Check out your options on the booking page here.